-As the 2N Access Unit is connected to the LAN, make sure that its IP address has been set correctly or obtained from the LAN DHCP server.
+As the 2N access control units are connected to the LAN, make sure that their IP address has been set correctly or obtained from the LAN DHCP server.
 Configure the IP address and DHCP in the Network subsection.

-• To know the current IP address of your 2N Access Unit, use the 2N IP Network Scanner, which can be freely downloaded from www.2n.com, or apply the steps described in the Installation Manual of the respective 2N Access Unit: the 2N Access Unit communicates its IP address to you via a voice function.
+• To know the current IP address of your device, use the 2N IP Network Scanner, which can be freely downloaded from 2N.com, or apply the steps described in the Installation Manual of the respective device.

-If you use the RADIUS server and 802.1x-based verification of connected equipment, you can make the intercom use the EAP-MD5 or EAP-TLS authentication.
+If you use the RADIUS server and 802.1x-based verification of connected equipment, you can make the device use the EAP-MD5 or EAP-TLS authentication.
 Set this function on the 802.1x tab.

-The Trace tab helps you launch capture of incoming and outgoing packets on the 2N Access Unit network interface.
+The Trace tab helps you launch capture of incoming and outgoing packets on the device network interface.
 The file with captured packets can be downloaded for Wireshark processing, e.g. (www.wireshark.org).